sigstore/model-transparency/slsa_for_models/README.md

 fashion, this is a proof of concept to prove that _the same traditional software supply chain protections can be applied to ML_.
 Future work will involve covering training ML models that require access to accelerators (i.e., GPUs, TPUs) or that require multiple hours for training.
+As an example, we could use [Tekton Chains][tekton-chains] to support [training ML models using Kubeflow][tekton-kubeflow].

 When users download a given version of a model they can also check its provenance by using [the SLSA verifier][slsa-verifier] repository.
 This can be